deepmodeling/DMFF/docs/user_guide/tutorial.md

     ```
     Each <Atom> tag specifies the OBC parameters for one atom type (specified with the type attribute) or atom class (specified with the class attribute).
 It is fine to mix these two methods, having some tags specify a type and others specify a class.
 However you do it, you must make sure that a unique set of parameters is defined for every atom type. charge is measured in units of the proton charge, radius is the GBSA radius in nm, and scale is the OBC scaling factor.

-    This is what we should do to describe a simple system with classical force field.
+    This is what we should do to describe a simple system with a classical force field.

 ## write a run script

-    We already have a XML file to describe our system, now we need to write a python script to calculate energy and force.
+    We already have a XML file to describe our System, now we need to write a python script to calculate energy and force.

     First, we need to parse PDB file